North Carolina Assault Defense Attorneys

 The second type of assault is assault by show of violence.
 This type of assault occurs when there is an apparent ability to inflict injury.
 A reasonable person must fear harm from it and it must cause the victim to do something he or she normally would not have done.

-If you are facing aggravated assault charges, contact our Raleigh assault lawyers as soon as possible.
+If you are facing assault charges, contact our Raleigh assault lawyers as soon as possible.
 You should also avoid making statements to the police.
-Remember that you have a right to lawyer.
+Remember that you have a right to a lawyer.